bhavyanshu/bhavyanshu.github.com/_posts/2015-09-29-major-security-flaw-pm-app.md

 <br>After this, I mailed them a solution regarding the issues.

 ## Discussion with developer

-> After about 36 hours of reporting the vulnerability

 Received **call** from a developer.
 Discussed possible solutions to fix it.